Function-free Optimization via Comparison Oracles: Introduction

 Comparison-based rules have a long history in derivative-free optimization.
-Early direct-search methods proceed by comparing trial solutions with the best point found so far \cite{hooke1961direct}, and later direct-search and pattern-search methods formalize polling and acceptance rules based on sampled objective values \cite{torczon1997convergence,kolda2003optimization}.
-The Nelder--Mead method is likewise order-based at the level of its update rules: it orders simplex vertices by objective value and uses this ordering to choose reflection, expansion, contraction, and shrink steps \cite{nelder1965simplex}.
-However, these methods do not have the kind of function-free comparison complexity theory sought here.
-Direct-search complexity guarantees typically rely on smoothness, sufficient-decrease conditions, and function-value evaluations, while purely comparison-based variants have much weaker worst-case guarantees \cite{vicente2013worst,kolda2003optimization}.
-Nelder--Mead method has only limited general convergence theory and can converge to nonstationary points \cite{lagarias1998convergence,mckinnon1998convergence}.
+Early direct-search methods iterate by comparing trial solutions with the best point found so far \cite{hooke1961direct}, the Nelder--Mead method orders simplex vertices by objective value and uses this ordering to choose reflection, expansion, contraction, and shrink steps \cite{nelder1965simplex}.
+Modern direct-search and pattern-search methods formalize polling and acceptance rules based on sampled objective values \cite{torczon1997convergence,kolda2003optimization,mads}.
+However, Nelder--Mead method has only limited general convergence theory and can converge to non stationary points \cite{lagarias1998convergence,mckinnon1998convergence}, while direct-search methods that enjoy reasonable complexity guarantees rely on so-called {\em sufficient-decrease conditions} which required knowledge of the difference of function values and not just how they compare \cite{vicente2013worst,kolda2003optimization}.
+While purely comparison-based variants of direct search methods exist they have much weaker (exponential time) worst-case guarantees.